seriesfi/prettier-config/README.md

 ## Usage

-Add a `prettier.config.mjs` file to the root of your project with the following contents:
+Add a `prettier.config.js` file to the root of your project with the following contents:

 ```javascript
 import baseConfig from '@seriesfi/prettier-config'